qwaneu/qwaneu.github.io/_drafts/stigmergy-writeup.md

 As an aside a few of the participants re-trained as a developers,  and found this kind of code very helpful to get started in their jobs.

-Reinforcement tactics discussed were praising making use of desireable code, highlighting good examples, and making it easier to replicate, in the form of templates, scaffolding or archetypes (spring calls scaffolds archetypes, I believe it boils down to the same thing).
+Reinforcement tactics discussed were praising making use of desireable code, highlighting good examples, and making it easier to replicate, in the form of templates, scaffolding or archetypes (Spring calls scaffolds archetypes, I believe it boils down to the same thing).

 <a id="org04c73f0"></a>